raheem-a1i/odin-recipes/README.md

-As my fist Project i will create a basic recipe website using HTML only.
+As my fist Project i will create a basic recipe website using HTML only